 Tamarind is beautiful!
-As far as restaurants go this place has the whole Swahili chic aesthetic on lock. making an inquiry about the booking I was informed they were fully booked. there are no words to accurately describe how much I died inside. between me, you and the manager I was literally begging four minutes later while pleading my case. this was the whole point of me coming to Mombasa.
+As far as restaurants go this place has the whole Swahili chic aesthetic on lock.
+Making an inquiry about the booking I was informed they were fully booked!
+There are no words to accurately describe how much I died inside.
+Between me, you and the manager, I was literally begging four minutes later pleading my case as to why they coudnt leave me behind. his was the whole point of me coming to Mombasa!

-One of the waiters whose name eludes me but I shall remember ever so fondly really went out of his way to help me out since I mentioned I had tried to call and reserve, I guess it counted for something. it was him that took me to the manager.
-She said she’d see what to do. for me that was a sign.
-20 minutes later she said I could go!
+One of the waiters whose name eludes me but I shall remember ever so fondly, really went out of his way to help me out since I mentioned I had tried to call and reserve, I guess it counted for something.
+It was him that took me to the manager.
+She said she’d see what to do.
+For me that was a sign.
+20 minutes land some serious grovelling later she said I could go!
 Whoop whoop I was going on a boat.

-The dhow was pretty much all I expected it to be, the food was delicious, the drinks nice and cold and the vibe what I wanted and needed. if you’re in Mombasa please give it a try.
-Please note that the dhow only sails if they have at least 20 bookings otherwise the trip get cancelled.
-Also make a reservation prior. we can’t all have the luck of the Irish.
+The dhow was pretty much all I expected it to be, the food was delicious, the drinks nice and cold and the vibe what I wanted and needed.
+If you’re in Mombasa please give it a try.
+Please note that the dhow only sails if they have at least 20 bookings otherwise the trip gets cancelled.
+Also make a reservation prior. we can’t all have the luck of the Trish.
 X